D3rrickLa/FortuneLink/documents/portfolio_domain_classes.md

 6. **Simplified fee structure** by combining related fees
 7. **Added currency conversion support** with ExchangeRate VO
 8. **Added market price tracking** for portfolio valuation

+---
+# UPDATE

+a new class is needed, the Portfolio methods do not have enought data to create a transaction and other List<Object>

+we are creating CommonTransactionInput that will house some of the common Transaction.java variables, we are passing this into the method header of the methods that need is (mainly the recordX methods)

+THIS TO CONSIDER
+- we need to be sure there are no overlap with the data being given in the TransactionDetails sub class and this class. if there are 2 fees for example, how does portfolio know which one to choose?
+- another is the totalTransactionAmount, we need to make sure that we are passing the correct information to the Transaction.java when it is time to create one